mabau/pystencils/docs/source/reference/kernelcreation.md

 ## Inspecting the Generated Code

-The object returned by the code generator, here named `kernel`, is an instance of the {any}`KernelFunction` class.
+The object returned by the code generator, here named `kernel`, is an instance of the {any}`Kernel` class.
 This object stores the kernel's name, its list of parameters, the set of fields it operates on, and its hardware target.
 Also, it of course holds the kernel itself, in the form of an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST).
 This tree can be printed out as compilable code in the target language (C++ or, in this case, CUDA),